gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 ### Outline-specific Panels

-**Outline-specific Panels** offer users the ability to customize the layout, settings, and assignments of a specific Outline.
-In Gantry4, Outlines were referred to as overrides.
+**Outline-specific Panels** offer users the ability to customize the layout, settings, and assignments of a specific outline.
+In Gantry 4, *outlines* were referred to as *overrides*.

 #### Styles